OverAndOverAgain/servstatus/README.md

-The purpose of this script is to pull from a list of server ip and create a basic output.
-It still needs a lot of work to refine and create a more static tmeplate for the results to be displayed in.
+Script to check server status from a list and display it in a dynamic html output.